My name is Amy, which means be•loved: dearly loved : dear to the heart.

 I’ve never been the same, and for that I’m grateful.

 I am The Co-Founder of The Lydia Project.
 This is where God wove my story of cancer into a ministry.
 Hundreds of Lydia volunteers now serve thousands of women and their families each year, providing spiritual, emotional, and financial support.
-I believe God usese the valleys in our lives to minister, I’ve seen it up close.

 Thanks for walking a bit of this cobbled path with me.
 This is a place where “blue jean brothers and sisters” can have conversations.